 FOREST GROVE, Ore. – Three relay wins and a pair of individual victories were just some of the highlights from Linfield’s outing at the Pacific Preview track meet Saturday afternoon at Lincoln Park Stadium.

-Finishing first and second, respectively, in the 3,000 steeplechase were Brooke Niemann (Soph., Bellevue, Wash.) and Jill Boroughs (Sr., Kent, Wash.).
+Finishing first and second, respectively, in the 3,000 steeplechase were Brooke Niemann (Jr., Bellevue, Wash.) and Jill Boroughs.
 Niemann completed the race in 12 minutes, 2.81 seconds while Boroughs recorded a time of 12 minutes, 28.31 seconds.

-Nick Turner and Jason Cheyne (Jr., Waikoloa, Hawaii) made sure the Wildcat men were well represented in the sprints.
+Nick Turner and Jason Cheyne made sure the Wildcat men were well represented in the sprints.
 Individually, Turner was third in the 100 (season-best 11.16) and Cheyne took fourth in the 100 (season-best 11.19) and third in the 200 (season-best 22.76).
-Both were a part of Linfield’s first-place 4x100 relay team (42.97) with Zach Kawamoto (Jr., Waipahu, Hawaii) and Colin Nelson.
+Both were a part of Linfield’s first-place 4x100 relay team (42.97) with Zach Kawamoto and Colin Nelson.

-Kawamoto and Cheyne, along with Andrew DeWolf and Chad Linnerooth, also composed the Wildcats’ winning 4x400 relay team (3:27.33), which edged second-place Pacific Lutheran by just .16 of a second.
+Kawamoto and Cheyne, along with Andrew DeWolf and Chad Linnerooth (Jr., Carnation, Wash.), also composed the Wildcats’ winning 4x400 relay team (3:27.33), which edged second-place Pacific Lutheran by just .16 of a second.

 In the distance events, Lucian Battaglia placed second in the 800 (1:58.49), Eric Weinbender took third in the 1,500 (4:03.74) and Scott Gage dropped 22 seconds off his time in the 5,000 (15:17.22).